 How long do ACH transfers take?

-Typically, an ACH transfer could take between 1 and 2 business days, but it can take longer than that, depending on your bank.
+Typically, these automated clearing house transfers could take between 1 and 2 business days, but it can take longer than that, depending on your bank.

 What information is needed for ACH transfer?

-To make an ACH transfer, you will need the following information:
+To make this transfer, you will need the following information:

 - bank routing number / ABA number